 ORDINAL LEVEL OF MEASUREMENT Whenever we assign numbers to rank-ordered categories ranging from low to high, we have an ordinal level of measurement.
 Social class is an example of an ordinal variable.
 We might classify individuals with respect to their social class status as "upper class," "middle class," or "working class."
-We can say that a person in the category "upper class" has a higher class position than a person in a "middle-class" category (or that a "middle-class" position is higher than a "working-class" position), but we do not know the magnitude of the differences between the categories-that is, we don't know how much higher "upper class" is compared with the "middle class."
+We can say that a person in the category "upper class" has a higher class position than a person in a "middle-class" category (or that a "middle-class" position is higher than a "work-ing-class" position), but we do not know the magnitude of the differences between the categories-that is, we don't know how much higher "upper class" is compared with the "middle class."

 Many attitudes that we measure in the social sciences are ordinal-level variables.
 Take, for instance, the following statement used to measure attitudes toward working women: "Women should return to their traditional role in society."
 Respondents are asked to identify the number representing their degree of agreement or disagreement with this statement.
-One form in which a number might be made to correspond with the answers can be seen in Table 1.3.
-Although the differences between these numbers represent higher or lower degrees of agreement with the statement, the distance between any two of those numbers does not have a precise numerical meaning.
+One form in measurement Numbers are assigned to rank-ordered categories ranging from low to high.